AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-cbatu-refined_postcondition_aspects-02:

-2. The same legality rules apply to a Refined Postcondition as for a postcondition.
+2. A Refined_Post aspect is an assertion.
+The same legality rules apply to a Refined_Post aspect as for a postcondition (a Post aspect).

 .. _etu-refined_postcondition_aspects-lr: